Engineering

 Offered Spring Semester Only; Lecture hours:1,Lab:2

 Introduction to engineering graphics including drawing with drafting instruments, computer-aided drafting and surveying.
+Priority given to first year civil or environmental engineering majors.
+All others should waitlist.

 ENGR 1NT.
 ENGR Non-traditional Study.
 1 Credit.

-Offered Fall, Spring, Summer; Lecture hours:Varies,Other:3
+Offered Fall, Spring, Summer,Topics course; Lecture hours:Varies,Other:3

 Non-traditional study in engineering.
 Prerequisite: permission of the instructor.